Ruby on Wheels

 A developer on the road

-Building the Kitchenette
+Building the kitchenette

 I envisioned a larger kitchenette for my truck compared to what I had built in my previous van.
 While I was quite satisfied with the sink and the extendable faucet, I aimed for two cooking burners instead of just one,...